firebase/extensions/invites-mod/README.md

       receiver_email: foo@gmail.com
 ```

 When the invitee receives the invitation, they click the link in the invite where they should be redirected to your app.
 You must authenticate this user.
-The app is then responsible for grabbing the invitation query string and storing a “accepted tokens” entry in Firestore[3].
+The app is then responsible for grabbing the invitation query string and storing a “accepted tokens” entry in Firestore.

-[3] How accepted tokens are stored in Firestore
+The accepted tokens are stored in Firestore as follows:

 ```users:
   87345:
     name: John